The Universitys promotions process is for all staff and applications can be made throughout the year.

 If you have an academic job and are applying for a promotion to grade 8, 9 or 10, local benchmarks for your Faculty may help to clarify what some of the criteria mean in practice for your subject or discipline.

-Faculty of Medicine and Health (updated benchmarks will be available soon):
+Faculty of Medicine and Health (further updated benchmarks will be available in due course):

 - Grades 8 and 9 - Leeds Dental Institute (non-clinical)